 Great marketing helps; however, it does not always guarantee long-term success of a product or service.
 If I had one dollar and had to bet on either great marketing or a complete product, I would go for the complete product for sure.
 A complete enterprise communication product is only possible if internal and external synchronous and asynchronous communication needs are covered to some extent.
 I understand that OTTs see it like moving into an area where they are not competent enough.
 However, it does not mean that a complete enterprise communication product is hard to bring to life.
 It only means that OTTs are not the right provider for that, but carriers are.

 OTTs are doing a great job to improve efficiency of enterprise communications.
-However, as I described above and here, there are some very good reasons why CSPs can bring competitive enterprise communication products to the market.
+However, as I described above and in this blog post, there are some very good reasons why CSPs can bring competitive enterprise communication products to the market.
 Briefly, CSPs are the masters of one of the most important default communication channels, phone numbers.
 They can also use the network they own to integrate native phone calls and SMS with what OTTs offer today to bring a more complete product to the market.
 Eventually, we all expect completeness from a communication product just as we would expect a proper bed, a hygienic room and nice service from a hotel.
 It is time for CSPs to get involved in the game and let customers define the demand again.
 Don’t leave it to marketeers!